 What is it?

 Trigger finger is a condition that affects the tendons that bend the fingers.
 When the tendon sheath is inflamed, it makes finger extension or flexion difficult.
 This can cause the fingers to lock or trigger suddenly.
 The medical term for it is tenosynovitis.
+Orthopaedic specialists are devoted to preventing, diagnosing, and treating musculoskeletal conditions such as trigger finger.

 It is not common for trigger finger to spontaneously resolve.
 If it is not treated, it is likely to be a painful discomfort.
 If the finger gets trapped, it could cause permanent stiffness.